-NUR 450 Nursing Concepts Capstone I and NUR 455 Nursing Concepts Capstone II Students are expected to plan, implement, and evaluation a QI project in a healthcare organization or clinical setting.
+NUR 450 Nursing Concepts Capstone I and NUR 455 Nursing Concepts Capstone II Students are expected to research, plan, and theoretically implement and evaluate a QI project in a healthcare organization or clinical setting.
 The project is intended to directly affect or improve patient care, outcomes, safety, or systems that affect patient care, outcomes, or safety.
 Demonstration of baccalaureate level achievement is required.
-Students must earn a minimum of 38 hours in each capstone course (76 hours total) of direct/indirect care clinical practice experiences to augment knowledge obtained in prior educational and/or work experience.
-A list of direct and indirect care learning activities and assigned practicum hours can be reviewed in the table below.
+Students must earn a minimum of 38 hours in each capstone course (76 hours total) of indirect care clinical practice experiences to augment knowledge obtained in prior educational and/or work experience.
+A list of indirect care learning activities can be reviewed in the table below.